KTM

-KTM is an Austrian motorcycle, bicycle and motorsports brand.
-It traces its foundation to 1934 as Kronreif & Trunkenpolz Mattighofen.
-Today, Pierer Mobility AG operates as the manufacturer of KTM branded motorcycles, and KTM Fahrrad AG operates as the manufacturer of KTM branded bicycles.
+KTM AG (/de/) is an Austrian motorcycle, bicycle and motorsports brand.
+It traces its foundation to 1934, as Kronreif & Trunkenpolz Mattighofen.
+Today, Bajaj Mobility AG (formerly Pierer Mobility AG) operates as the manufacturer of KTM-branded motorcycles, and KTM Fahrrad GmbH operates as the manufacturer of KTM-branded bicycles.

 KTM is known for its off-road motorcycles and as a reputed MotoGP constructor.

+In November 2025, it was announced that Bajaj Auto had completed the acquisition of a controlling stake in KTM for €800 million, increasing its indirect holding to approximately 75%.